mongodb/design/README.md

 ### What is this?

 The MongoDB Design System contains the UI building blocks that make up the user experience across all MongoDB products.
 These components are free to use in your project.
-HTML/CSS ([BEM](https://en.bem.info/)) as well as React versions are included.
+HTML/CSS (BEM](https://en.bem.info/) style) as well as React versions are included.

 ### Documentation